cppalliance/safe-cpp/proposal/draft.md

 Safe operations that can't be checked for soundness with static analysis must be checked at runtime.
 An operation may return an error code, throw an exception or panic and abort.
 Panics terminate the program, which is far preferable from a security standpoint than entering undefined behavior.

-* Builtin arrays and slices panic on out-of-bounds subscripts.
+* Built-in arrays and slices panic on out-of-bounds subscripts.
 * Integer division panics when the divisor is zero or when the numerator is INT_MIN and the divisor is -1.
 * `std2::vector` panics on out-of-bounds subscripts.
 * `std2::ref_cell` panics when requesting a mutable borrow and the inner object is borrowed or when requesting a shared borrow and the inner object is mutably borrowed.